MDCarrasco/OCR_P4/README.md

 Logs can be found in the "logs" folder, flake8-html report is located inside the "flake8-rapport" folder and it has option max-line-length set to 119.

 ## How it works

+### "Why is it locked ?/Why is my form stuck when I try to submit an input ?"
+When you load an empty database file or create a new one, there are some options not yet available to you.
+For example you will not be able to create a tournament event if you have no players stored in the selected DB (in fact you need at least 3).
+You will not be able to change a player's rank if you don't have any player stored.
+You will get an error message (bottom line of your term window) when trying to submit a tournament date prior to today's date etc etc...
+Got it ?

+### Loading a database file
+When you first run the program you will be asked to load a database, this is mandatory and cannot be skipped ofc.